 2. SFTP Host/Server Address:

-The next option is the SFTP Host/ Server Address, it’s the public IP address of the server you created the WordPress website on.
+The next option is the SFTP Host/ Server Address, it’s the public IP address of the server that has your WordPress website.

-Copy the IP address by clicking on it and paste it into the SFTP Host/Server Address field on the Cloudways WordPress Migrator Plugin as well.
+Copy the IP address by clicking on it and paste it into the SFTP Host/Server Address field on the Cloudways WordPress Migrator Plugin.

 3. Application Database Name: